nourihamed/spaceX-falcon9-data-analysis/README.md

 - Predicting this landing requires detailed analysis of rocket launch data, environmental conditions, and the technical specifications of the rocket.

 - Objective: To design accurate predictive models based on real-world data to improve the safety and efficiency of space missions.

+### Team Members:

+Naser Nouri Hamed - Sophia Rezatab

+Mujtaba Iran Mehr - Maryam Sabourifard

+Esmaeil Parvin - Malika Rezat

+Mohammad Tehrani - Mehdi Khamda - Bita Abyar